 This is a voluntary program, but about 1,000 communities have become certified in the Firewise system.

 However, we don't intend that this web page serve as an uncritical summary of Firewise.
-One of our criticisms of their approach is that there is insufficient attention given to the fact that local municipalities or counties have the power to control land uses, if only they use that power wisely.
+One of our criticisms of their approach is that there is insufficient attention given to the fact that local municipalities or counties have the power to control land uses, if only they will use that power wisely.

-Next let's discuss the six of the seven Firewise recommended home features that can be regulated by a local government.
+Next let's discuss only the six of the seven Firewise recommended home features that can be regulated by a local government.

 1. Fire-resistant wall construction likely would mean brick, concrete, or stucco exterior walls.
-We are not aware of much history of outright prevention of wood frame structures, but a little research should be able to turn up legally defensible ways to prohibit frame buildings for the sake of wildfire prevention.
+We are not aware of much history of outright prohibition of wood frame structures, but a little research should be able to turn up legally defensible ways to prohibit frame buildings for the sake of wildfire prevention.

 2. Fire-resistant roofing is another feature that deals mainly with choice of materials.
 Metal, tile, and slate roofs obviously offer superior fire resistance, as do what are known as Class A asphalt shingles.
 Once again, careful consideration of the legal defense of such regulations will be important.
+Our experiences as planners lead us to suggest that you be careful in your recommendation for the adoption of such a measure to take into account the architectural heritage of your area.
+If you are not careful of local sensitivities about roofing materials, you could cause your argument to be disregarded by the decision makers and derided by the public.

 3. Structures that are attached to the primary residence in some way need to be fire-resistant.
 We're speaking of garages, decks, porches, utility sheds, trellises, shutters and fences.
-This is yet another instance where material specification as part of local building code is important.
+This is yet another instance where material specification as part of the local building code is important.

-Ignition Zone should be required.
-This idea means that at least 30 feet, and ideally more
+4. Consideration of the Home Ignition Zone should be required.
+This idea means that at least 30 feet, and ideally more like 100 to 200 feet, around the home are kept clear of combustible materials.

 5. Firewise landscaping probably will be much more difficult for most municipalities or counties to regulate.
 Most cities do not regulate the placement, extent, and density of landscaping.
 If your codes are extremely detailed now, with no public outcry, you might discuss these measures for wildfire prevention.